Messages

 # 2. User — "The repository uses RSpec for testing.\n\nReview this pull request."

 Merging happens at serialization time only.
-The agent’s messages array still contains the original separate messages for logging, evals, and debugging.
+The session’s messages array still contains the original separate messages for logging, evals, and debugging.

 Base Class